 Students are pictured with Superintendent Dr. Susan Enfield, School Board Members Angelica Alvarez, Tyrone Curry Sr., Bernie Dorsey, Michael D. Spear, and Joe Van along with Scholarship Funders Charles Garrity, Nancy Pappas Barnhart and Foundation Trustees David Baisch, Scott Lautman and Marco Milanese.
 Photo courtesy of Mel Ponder.

 A gift to Highline Schools Foundation is something much bigger than one donation – it signifies that you believe in a future where all students reach their highest potential, where all teachers can provide enriched learning experiences and where all graduates are college or career ready – and that such a future is worth fighting for.

-Every year, the Highline Schools Foundation grants teachers the funds they need to support unique and innovative programs in their classrooms that their schools budget's can’t provide.
+Every year, the Highline Schools Foundation grants teachers the funds they need to support unique and innovative programs in their classrooms that their school’s budget can’t provide.
 The Foundation is very proud to be able to help teachers out with grants for programs like this and YOU can be a part of this!
 All donations help.

 Photos and stories can be found on the Foundation's Facebook page.